ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 the percent of respondents to each.
-[Jackson_2007]_ Since the ACS has an order to their survey modes (mail -> telephone -> personal visit), this data should not be used out of that order (e.g., we can **not** assume that a telephone only interview would have an 11.9% responce rate for white people).
+[Jackson_2007]_ Since the ACS has an order to their survey modes (mail -> telephone -> personal visit), this data should not be used out of that order (e.g., we can **not** assume that a telephone only interview would have an 11.9% response rate for white people).

-For surveys with mail, telephone, and personal visits, the data below will add to 100%.
-Since this is unrealistic, we assume that non-response bias for this case matches the census, using the data in the section above.
+For all surveys with mail, telephone, and personal visits, the data below will add to 100%.
+Since this is unrealistic, we assume that non-response bias for this case matches the census, using the rates in the simulant omission tables in the decennial census section above.

 This data is available as a csv here: J:\Project\simulation_science\prl\data\survey_mode_percent.csv